Swoole Server configurations can be set with $server->set

 'ssl_client_cert_file' => __DIR__ . '/config/client.crt',

-Verify the SSL certificate from client side before establish the connection.
+Verify the SSL certificate from client side before establishing the connection.
+Default value is false.

 <?php